navatharaagi/AWS-Developer-Tools/README.md

 $ls -l /* has to list pipeline.txt file ie.,file installed on our EC2
 ```
 ##### Creating a Pipeline (AWS CLI)
+1) Generate a CodePipeline JSON Template:
+!
+The easiest way to do this is to generate the template from an
+existing pipeline (created in the AWS Console), because you
+then get:
+!
+Template outline (all sections/formatting)
+!
+Prepopulated fields (such as):
+!
+Service role ARN
+!
+S3 bucket location for artifacts
+!
+To get the template, run the command:
+aws codepipeline get-pipeline –name <PIPELINE_NAME>
+2) Create a .json file and copy/paste the JSON template into it.
+3) Edit the JSON template to the specifications you want for the
+new pipeline.
+4) Generate the new pipeline by uploading it to AWS using the
+command:
+aws codepipeline create-pipeline --cli-input-json
+file://<FILE-NAME>.json